sandhawke/talk-20170530-progress/PITCHME.md

-Progress and Plans
+Progress and Plans for 2017

+Sandro Hawke

 May 30, 2017

-Sandro Hawke

 ---

 Overview

+- Problem Space
     - Motivation
     - Funding
     - The Adoption Problem
+- Pre-Mastodon
     - "Trusty": News with Friends
 - Mastodon Success
 - Mastodon Problems
 - New Flagship: Personal Walled Garden